 Students take part in unique internship program with PA Department of Corrections

-The idea for the internship program came from PA’s Secretary of Corrections, John Wetzel ’98, also a member of BU’s Council of Trustees.
+The idea for the internship program came from PA’s Secretary of Corrections, John Wetzel ’98, a member of BU’s Council of Trustees.

 BLOOMSBURG — Seven Bloomsburg University students took part in a new and unique summer internship program with the Pennsylvania Department of Corrections (PA DOC) Bureau of Investigations and Intelligence (BII) and the Office of Policy and Legislative Affairs.